melihaltun/myFFT/README.md

 The code contains some optimizations such as unrolling decimation in time loops up to N=128 and using decimation in time algorithm for arbitrary size arrays as many times as possible when the size is divisable by a power of 2

-The repository also contains a mex files that can be compiled and called from Matlab.
+The repository also contains mex files that can be compiled and called from Matlab.
 This makes it easy to compare the code outputs with Matlab's fft/ifft outputs.